Federal Dependencies of Venezuela: Tourism

-The Venezuelan islands represent an enormous tourist-recreational potential, as they present unique scenic beauties, constituting one of the most beautiful places in the country, with several attractions located inside and outside the mainland, as well as a diversity of tropical beaches and large coral formations.
+The Venezuelan islands represent a tourist-recreational potential, with several attractions located inside and outside the mainland, as well as a diversity of tropical beaches and large coral formations.

 Los Roques Archipelago, together with Aves Island and La Orchila Island form the "oceanic islands", separated from the continental platform by deep channels and bathed by warm and transparent oceanic waters.
 Los Roques has been one of the areas that has presented greater development of its tourist services, hence its importance as a centre of recreation for foreigners and Venezuelans.

 El Gran Roque is the only centre that has some infrastructure for tourist accommodation, although recently plans have been approved to create tourist developments on uninhabited islands such as La Tortuga Island.

 Beaches

 The sandy beaches are ecosystems of unconsolidated sedimentary environments, they host a large number of animals and plants that depend on the processes of the coastal dynamics.
 The beaches are home to diatoms, algae, mollusks and planktonic organisms that serve as a food base for the species that frequent them.

 In the sedimentary ecosystems of beaches associated with sea grass ecosystems, nesting phenomena of sea turtles also occur.
 In this sense, Aves Island is one of the most important green turtle nesting sites in the Caribbean Sea.
 On the other hand, as a whole, the white sand beaches of the reef complexes of Las Aves and Los Roques are qualified as the main attraction of the tourist offer of the Venezuelan Caribbean.

 Also, by their diversity, they are of great beauty those of the island La Tortuga, where beaches, arrows and points form the coastline.
 The beach ecosystems of this island are of diverse forms and, particularly, on the eastern coast they occupy great extensions.
-Of special singularity for its scenic beauty is the tombolo located on the northeast coast.